 With my feet scraping against the inside of the offwidth I was struggling to remain composed.
-“Concentrate on technique” I said to myself as the stinging in my parched throat intensified, punishing me for messing up the logistics of this big endeavor.
-Five feet of desperation later, I won the battle against the heavy pack conspiring with gravity to bring me down.
+“Concentrate on technique” I said to myself as the stinging in my parched throat intensified, this punishing me for messing up the logistics of this big endeavor.
+Five feet of desperation later, sale I won the battle against the heavy pack conspiring with gravity to bring me down.

 We woke up to a beautiful day in Whitney Portal on Saturday and after unsuccessfully trying to obtain backcountry permits over the phone we hit the trail hoping for the best*.
 About 40 minutes into the hike (just past the switchbacks) we ran into a couple of climbers who had just gotten off the Western Front.
-As we were walking away from our brief interaction, Alex asks the two if they happened to see a ranger up there.
+As we were walking away from our brief interaction, buy Alex asks the two if they happened to see a ranger up there.
 “Actually, there is a ranger just 10 minutes up the trail from you, he checked our permits”.
 Scheizze!

 Based on their conversation with him, the two climbers informed us that he was only going as far as Lower Boy Scout Lake to check the permits of a big hiking group.
 At this point I suggested that since it was still early in the day, we could hide off the trail in the bushes and wait until he passed us on his way down.
 We ended up deciding to go up a little bit further up the trail and then find a hiding spot in the bushes.